someone0010/ExamStealthEngine/README.md

 Those are very new versions, so issues may happen with their reliability.

 # Reliablility
-Those cheats are extremely reliable.
-Some websites update their APIs and protection measures very often and we take action almost daily to re-counter those.
+Some websites actually do update their APIs and protection measures very often and we take action almost daily to re-counter those.
+So you can expect those scripts to work 99% if not all the time.

 # Main features
 This extension can overall do: